verticlabs/html-boilerplate/docs/guideline-js.md

 #### Structuring modules and dependencies

 TODO: Only reference modules you're using.
 Remember to clean up.
+Briefly on sectioning: Framework/Library/Plugin/Project.

 ### The global namespace and exposing stuff